 Chapter 7- The Key Challenges for Various Types of Teams

-Scott J. Behson is a professor of management and Silberman Global Faculty Fellow at Fairleigh Dickinson University, where he teaches a variety of organizational behavior and human resource management classes.
-In addition to his academic publications in the area of work and family, Scott also writes for business and popular press, including Harvard Business Review, Time, Fast Company, and The Wall Street Journal, and, his first book, The Working Dad’s Survival Guide (Motivational Press, 2015).
-He has spoken at the White House, the United Nations, and many international conferences, and has appeared on NPR, MSNBC, CBS, Bloomberg Radio, and Fox News.
-He also provides consulting and corporate speaking services on work–family policy.
+Scott J. Behson is a professor of management at Fairleigh Dickinson University, where he teaches a variety of organizational behavior and human resource management classes.
+Scott is also the founding director of FDU’s Center for the Interdisciplinary Study of Leadership and a Silberman Global Faculty Fellow.
+Scott has won eight awards for his teaching, scholarship, and service to students.
+In addition to his many academic publications on how employers can better support employees with their work—life challenges, Scott also writes for business and popular press, including Harvard Business Review, Time, Fast Company, and the Wall Street Journal.
+He has also written three other books: The Whole-Person Workplace, The Working Dad’s Survival Guide, and Work-Family Ready.
+Scott has spoken at the White House, the United Nations, and many international conferences, and has appeared on NPR, MSNBC, CBS, Bloomberg Radio, and Fox News.
+He also provides consulting and cor-porate speaking services on building more supportive workplaces.
 Scott earned a PhD from the University at Albany, State University of New York and a BS from Cornell University.
-He lives in Nyack, NY with his wife, stage actress Amy Griffin, and son, Nick.
-Website: http://Scottbehson.com.
-Email: scottbehson@gmail.com
+He lives in Nyack, NY with his wife, stage actress Amy Griffin, son, Nick, and beloved cats, Luke and Han.